Forrest

 What I love about Australia is the surprise package.

-We pass the head of the bight and fly overhead the tiny settlements of Eucla and Border Village, saying farewell to South Oz and hello W.A.
-As much as this route is a photographer's dream, it's time to hang a right, and head away from the coastline towards an all-time favourite stopover of Forrest.
+Approaching the WA border, we fly overhead the tiny settlements of Eucla and Border Village.
+As much as this route is a photographer’s dream, it’s time to hang a right, and head away from the coastline towards an all-time favourite stopover of Forrest.

 We’ve scored a robust headwind today and, away from those sea breezes, the temperature outside starts climbing to a tropical 40 in the shade.
 It’s when you’re about 50nm shy of Forrest Airport in the middle of the Nullarbor that the sheer expanse of this bare and featureless plain hits you square between the eyes.
 Horizon to horizon, not a blade of grass or a bush in sight.
 To the south, the Southern Ocean offers an express route straight to Antarctica.
 In every other direction, welcome to a landscape Australia is really good at: hot, dry, endless desert.
 Personally, I love it.